Tsemaye/portfolio/README.md

 ## Work Experience
+**Customer Support Volunteer  @ YouVersion (_June 2024 - Present_)**
+- Provided technical support to YouVersion users around the world, helping them navigate the Bible app and deepen their faith.

+- Troubleshooted app issues and answered user questions in a clear, concise, and patient manner.

+- Contributed to a positive user experience by ensuring users could effectively utilize YouVersion's features for daily Bible study and devotionals.

+- Supported a diverse community by providing technical support to diverse cultures and languages (including Arabic, Spanish, Portuguese, and Italian) to help them navigate the Bible app and deepen their faith.

 **NYSC Basic Technology Instructor/Teacher  @ Government of Nigeria (_June 2022 - May 2023_)**
 - Cultivated a positive and collaborative classroom environment, promoting a conducive learning atmosphere.